MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 ### Restore the deleted group

-1. Did you install the **AzureADPreview** module, as instructed in the above section "Install the preview version of the Azure Active Directory Module for Windows PowerShell"?
+1. Did you install the **AzureADPreview** module, as instructed in the previoius section "Install the preview version of the Azure Active Directory Module for Windows PowerShell"?
 Not having the most current **preview** version is the #1 reason these steps don't work for people.

 2. If you haven't already, open a Windows PowerShell window on your computer (it doesn't matter if it's a normal Windows PowerShell window, or one you opened by selecting **Run as administrator**).